 In early 2011, a major Southwest energy company embarked on a program to drastically cut fugitive emissions, using reciprocating compressors at three of their stations as test cases.
-After studying available packing options, the company identified Cook Compression’s patented Solid Ring technology as the most promising solution.
+After studying available packing options, the company identified Cook Compression’s patented low-emissions rod rings, also referred to as solid ring technology, as the most promising solution.

-With Cook Solid Ring technology, each ring seals sequentially, reducing frictional heat loading on the piston rod.
+With Cook Compression low-emissions rod rings, each ring seals sequentially, reducing frictional heat loading on the piston rod.
 This improves sealing effectiveness and reduces wear over extended run times.

-Packing cases with Cook Solid Ring technology were installed on two Ariel JGT-4 compressors in gas transmission service.
+Packing cases with Cook Compression low-emission rod rings were installed on two Ariel JGT-4 compressors in gas transmission service.
 Early results were encouraging.
 After 1,000 hours of operation, measurements confirmed zero vent leakage.
 Another measurement after 3,000 hours produced the same result.

 The energy company then expanded use of the technology at three of its compressor stations and continued monitoring long-term performance.

-After using Cook Solid Ring technology for more than two and a half years, the energy company authorized a broad assessment of performance.
+After using the low-emissions rod ring technology for more than two and a half years, the energy company authorized a broad assessment of performance.

 Vent flow measurements were taken at three compressor stations, all of which use Ariel JGT-4 compressors in transmission service.
 Of the 18 units measured (approximately 72 throws), only six throws recorded leakage above 1.0 scfm.
 Many were still holding at or close to zero.

 The throws with the highest number of hours (18,500) were pulled and sent back to the compressor manufacturer for evaluation.
 These throws were reported to be holding at zero leakage when removed.

 The company has since converted their entire fleet at the site (22 four-throw units) to Cook low-emissions rod rings, along with units at several other sites in the area.